corda/samples-kotlin/Features/confidentialIdentity-whistleblower/README.md

 We will interact with this CorDapp via the nodes' interactive shells.

-First, go the shell of BraveEmployee, and report BadCompany to the TradeBody by running:
+First, go to the shell of BraveEmployee, and report BadCompany to the TradeBody by running:

     flow start BlowWhistleFlow badCompany: BadCompany, investigator: TradeBody